xshinhe/PSiNad/docs/installation.md

 ## Basic Installation

-This document provides a comprehensive guide for compiling and installing the PSiNad library using CMake, covering essential configuration options, build types, and installation procedures.
+This document provides a comprehensive guide for compiling and installing the PSiNaD library using CMake, covering essential configuration options, build types, and installation procedures.

 ### 1. Prerequisites